 If you are appearing in court for a hearing that will involve evidence and arguments about disputed facts, you can familiarise yourself with the basic rules of evidence.
 A clear guide to presenting evidence is court is included in Max Perry’s book, Hampel on Advocacy: A Practical Guide to Basics (2010, Leo Cussen Institute, Melbourne).
 This book is written for lawyers about how to represent their clients, but it contains good information about how to speak in court and how to present arguments and evidence.

 Preparing to present your arguments

-Once you have put together all of the facts, write down the final argument or proposition that you are aiming to prove.
-Write down a list of arguments in an orderly manner so that you can easily move from point to point.
-Make sure that each point in your argument can be backed up by evidence.
+Once you have put together all the facts, write down the final argument that you are aiming to prove.
+Also write down a list of points to support your final argument.
+Make sure that each point can be backed up by evidence.

-Ensure that your notes are well organised before the hearing.
+Ensure that your notes are well organised before the hearing and that your arguments are clearly written so you can easily move from point to point.
 Do not be afraid to rely on your notes during the hearing.
 Be prepared to answer any questions that the magistrate asks you.

 With an oath, you swear to tell the truth on a religious book of your choice (e.g. the Koran or the New Testament).
 An affirmation means making a promise to tell the truth without a religious book.
 You can do either in court.